veempeelge/2DPlatformerProject/README.md

 # 2DPlatformerProject
-A individual final project for the first semester, to create a 2D platformer game using sprite assets from unity asset.
+An individual final project for the first semester, to create a 2D platformer game using sprite assets from unity asset.